ripytide/metapac/CONTRIBUTING.md

 - Discussion is always welcome on issues since there are usually multiple ways to fix/implement every bug/feature and discussion is the best and easiest way to select the best solution.

+## Release Process

+In order to release a new version of pacdef:

+- Update the `CHANGELOG.md` file with the changes
+- Run `cargo release x.y.z --execute`
+- In the AUR package repos, run `updpkgsums` and `makepkg --printsrcinfo > .SRCINFO`, then commit and push the changes.
+(Discard the tar file though from `updpkgsums` though)